-The Management Board assesses the classification of financial instruments, nature and extent of risk related to financial instruments.
+The Management assesses the classification of financial instruments, nature and extent of risk related to financial instruments and application of hedge accounting.
 The Company classifies financial instruments into individual categories based on the assessment of the business model, taking into account the purpose of their purchase and the nature of the acquired assets as well as assessment of the profile of contractual cash flows.